Police: no one hurt in Tuesday confrontations; 13 arrested

 At South Willow Street, agitators threw water bottles at police and taunted them.
 But when a phalanx of police moved forward with masks and batons, a line of protesters knelt in front of a line of police, chanting "Black Lives Matter" and "Peace!
 Peace!
 Peace!"

-Although Gov. Chris Sununu authorized the New Hampshire National Guard to assist police, they were limited to maintaining street closures, Capano said.
+Although Gov. Chris Sununu authorized the New Hampshire National Guard to assist police, they only helped in closing streets, Capano said.

-Some store owners had people protecting their businesses, and Capano said some armed citizens were on hand.
-For the most part, that wasn’t an issue.
-But he does not want his officers stuck between potential rioters and armed citizens.

 Shouting “Black Lives Matter” and other slogans, the South Willow Street protesters were at South Willow and Weston streets, where cars honked and revved their engines.